Marco Fainello

-Marco Fainello (born 12 September 1964) is an Italian engineer.
+Marco Fainello (born 12 September 1964) is an Italian engineer who currently serves as the Performance Director for Aston Martin in Formula One.

 Early life

 Born in Verona, Fainello graduated in Mechanical Engineering at Polytechnic University of Milan with a thesis on tyre dynamics.

 Career

 After graduating, from 1990 to 1994 he was at the Fiat Research Centre.
 During this time he was involved in projects that concerned vehicle dynamics: his first job was to take care of a model of Ferrari 348.
 Furthermore, he started a collaboration with Professor Hans B. Pacejka, expert on dynamics of vehicles and tyres.
 Together they reached important goals in the study of tyre dynamics and after this collaboration Fainello was also known by the nickname "the rubber man".

 He also carried on some external projects: he was guest docent for the Vehicle Dynamics course at Dallara Automobili and consultant for the Alfa DTM team.
 In 1994 the Alfa DTM team with an Alfa Romeo 155 V6 TI and the driver Nicola Larini on board made history at the Nürburgring by winning both races and bringing the Alfa Romeo to win again on the circuit for the first time since Tazio Nuvolari victory in 1935.